apache/camel-website/content/blog/2024/09/modernizing-test-support/index.md

 To ensure a smooth transition, the very first thing that our users should pay attention to is to avoid relying on deprecated interfaces.
 In many cases, they are used for pre- and post-test setup.
 As such, that code can almost always be safely replaced by JUnit's setup and tear-down code (represented by annotations such as `@BeforeEach` and `@AfterEach`).

 The second is to use the new classes `TestExecutionConfiguration` and `CamelContextConfiguration` (via their accessor methods) for adjusting the test and the Camel Context behavior.

-The third, is to avoid relying on the per-class lifecycle (i.e.: annotating the tests with `@TestInstance(TestInstance.Lifecycle.PER_CLASS)`) - with Camel 4.9 this will trigger the legacy context management code which will, eventually, be removed.
+The third, is to avoid relying on the per-class lifecycle (i.e.: annotating the tests with `@TestInstance(TestInstance.Lifecycle.PER_CLASS)`).
+With Camel 4.9, this will trigger the legacy context management code which will, eventually, be removed.

 The migration can also be made easier, by applying a few additional good practices for writing tests, such as ensuring a clean environment between tests.
 For instance, in some cases, it might be necessary to reset the mocks between each test execution.